davewalker5/ADS-B-BaseStationReader/README.md

 - Session-based Live Tracking
 - Integrated receiver-centred Radar
 - Aircraft and Flight Lookup
-- Historical Database Browser with Sessions and Tracking Records tabs
+- Historical Database Browser with Sessions, Tracking Records and Session Editor tabs
 - Historical aircraft details and flight analysis

 These views focus on aircraft currently being observed or previously recorded, allowing observations to be inspected, identified and analysed.

 The Database opens on the **Sessions** tab.
 Sessions can be filtered using the recent-session selector or an unrestricted start-date range.
-Each row exposes its recorded context, provides session notes in a popup, opens the same analysis shown by the Live Tracker Summary tab, and links directly to the associated tracking records—even when the session is older than the recent-session dropdown.
+Each row exposes its recorded context, including receiver host and port, provides session notes in a popup, opens the same analysis shown by the Live Tracker Summary tab, and links directly to the associated tracking records—even when the session is older than the recent-session dropdown.

+When no observation session is active, session results provide **Edit** and **Delete** actions.
+Edit opens **Session Editor**, where notes can be updated and the session can also be deleted.
+Deletion requires confirmation and removes the session together with its tracked-aircraft records and position histories.
+The editor and both actions are unavailable during an active session.
 The **Tracking Records** tab retains aircraft, callsign, session and telemetry filtering, along with links to detailed historical records.

 ### Operational Context